Meghshyams/chromextensition-/README.md

 > Can navigate the your website easily

-> This app can let your web users to track your web social page easily
+> This app can let your web users to track your website social page easily

 > This extenstion require activeTab permistion